Wood Burning

 Images of fireplace alternatives, L to R: Matt White, Natalie Martin, Lily Hughes, @salbots

-On our social media platforms we asked you for images of fireplaces that aren’t used for burning, to show that fireplaces or stoves can be beautiful without the flames.
-There were some excellent ideas - including a stove that had been turned into an aquarium!
-If you have an alternative way to heat your home and don’t need to burn wood, your fireplace can still be a focal point, just in an emission-free way.
+We run a social media campaign called #FireplaceFlip, which helps us collate images of fireplaces that aren’t used for burning, to show that fireplaces or stoves can be beautiful without the flames.
+We’ve been sent some excellent ideas, including a stove that has been turned into a terrarium!
+If you have an alternative way to heat your home and don’t need to burn wood, your fireplace can still be a focal point, in an emission-free way.

 Interior magazines, television programmes and social media are full of images of living rooms with roaring fires or beautifully styled fireplaces and stoves.
 A stove is portrayed as a coveted purchase, and there is usually no awareness or acknowledgement of the amount of air pollution given off by burning wood and smokeless fuel.